Featuring flavorful ground beef and sautéed mushrooms in a creamy sauce, this Ground Beef Stroganoff makes for an easy and classic comfort food meal!

 - Reduce heat to medium-low.
 Add garlic, thyme, salt and pepper; stir until well combined.
 Continue cooking for 1 minute.

 - Sprinkle flour on top of mixture; stir until well combined.
 Continue cooking for 1-2 more minutes.

 - Add broth and Worcestershire sauce; stir until well combined.
-Bring mixture to a simmer and continue cooking, stirring occasionally, for 8-10 minutes.
+Increase to medium high heat and bring mixture to a simmer.
+Continue cooking, stirring occasionally, for 8-10 minutes.

 - Cook egg noodles for 7-9 minutes, or according to package instructions.

 - Stir sour cream into beef mixture and cook for 1-2 more minutes, or until heated through.